ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 ..
 Note::
     Any references to ``ansible-galaxy`` below will be of a 'working version' either in this PR or subsequently in development.
 As such, the command and this documentation section is subject to frequent change.

-We also plan to update `Ansible Molecule <https://github.com/ansible/molecule>`_, for a full developer toolkit with integrated testing.

 In the end, to get started with authoring a new collection it should be as simple as: